NishantIyer/main3/pages/index.md

 ### Interaction Design & HCI

-- Specialized in Human-Computer Interaction (HCI), with a strong emphasis on achieving radical efficiency in design.
+- Specialized in HCI, with a strong emphasis on achieving radical efficiency in design.
 - Expertise in prototyping innovative interfaces, including Virtual Reality (VR), collectively adaptive systems, and fluid topologies.
 - Advanced in perceptual rendering, cognitive load modulation, and the development of bespoke cyber-physical controls.
 - Possess a functional knowledge of design practices spanning physical computing, transmodal mappings, and calm coherence in user interfaces.